 - Heel–Face Turn: Most of the people who turn to summoning the titular Pumpkinhead experience this after realizing what they've unleashed.

-- Heel Realization: Joel in the first film comes to acknowledge how much of a prick he's been around the halfway point.
+- Heel Realization: Joel comes to acknowledge how much of a prick he's been around the halfway point.

-- Hollywood Night: Utilized excessively in the first film.
-You'll be hard pressed to tell the cast members apart after you've been squinting at the screen for half an hour.
+- Hollywood Darkness: Utilized excessively.
+You'll be hard-pressed to tell the cast members apart after you've been squinting at the screen for half an hour.

 - Impaled with Extreme Prejudice: With a rifle.
 Pumpkinhead must have gotten tips from Michael Myers.

 - The Juggernaut: Pumpkinhead will not stop until he's completed his mission.
-The only way his can be beaten is if his summoner is killed.
+The only way he can be beaten is if his summoner is killed.

 - Left Hanging: The comic Pumpkinhead: The Rites of Exorcism, which was supposed to be four issues, was cancelled after two.

 - My God, What Have I Done?: Due to seeing and feeling Pumpkinhead's murders, the summoners often ultimately end up with this reaction by the end.

 - Nonhumans Lack Attributes: There have been male and female Pumpkinheads.
 You'd never know.

 - Averted on one action figure, which did have a sculpted flaccid penis and scrotum